metkapinezic/GYG_Asignment/README.md

 #### Data Cleaning:

-  The columns 'release_year' and 'gross' column required cleaning and transformation from string to an integer data type for consistency and better analysis.
+  The columns 'release_year' and 'gross' required cleaning and transformation from string to an integer data type for consistency and better analysis.

 #### Transformation:

   A new table in the 'clean' schema was created, combining the three datasets.
-The new table includes a column indicating whether a film or series is available on either or both platforms.
+The new table includes a new column indicating whether a film or series is available on either or both platforms.

 #### Data Model Design: